bguesman/docsify-test/docs/README.md

 * Procedural physically-based, interpolable 2D clouds (a more performant alternative to the volumetric clouds).
 * Procedural nebulae.
 * Procedural star fields.
 * Support for up to eight celestial bodies that illuminate the clouds and atmosphere, and cast cloud shadows.
-This can be suns, planets, rocky moons, gas giants, etc.
+These can be suns, planets, rocky moons, gas giants, etc.
 * Option to use preauthored textures wherever procedurally-generated textures are used.

 ## Eye Candy

 If you want to get an idea of what's possible with Expanse, here's a few examples to get your imagination running.
-Stylized, realistic---it's all possible with Expanse!

-And yes, **these are all rendered in realtime**!

 <div class="img-block">
     <div class="img-row">